Primary

 Stay low with your hips back and chest up—imagine you're guarding an opponent.
 Never let your feet come together or cross, and push off the trailing foot rather than pulling with the lead foot.

-Want Lateral Shuffle in your program?
+See where Lateral Shuffle fits in your weekly plan

 Stand in athletic stance with knees bent, hips back.